dbanalyticsco/usaa-dbt-course/labs/lab8.md

 ### 3. Re-factor the incremental model to account for a lookback window

 Based on your findings in step 2, re-factor the incremental model to ensure we always re-process 99% of orders.
 As we'll now be re-processing data, we'll need to add a unique key so that records do not get duplicated.

-### 4. Add a column to our incremental model that stores when a record was last added or updated in the destination table

-Now that our model is incremental, we need additional fields to facilitate auditing the data.

-Add a new column `dbt_uploaded_at`, which represents when a record was last processed.

-Things to think about:
-* How do you ensure the new column gets added to the schema when you call `dbt run`?